-- After the investigation, the final report will be submitted to the Fair Housing Board.
+- After the investigation, the final report will be submitted to the Fair Housing Board and other such institutions.
 The Board will determine to accept or dismiss the conciliation agreement.
 If the Board sees reasonable cause then a civil suit will be brought to the court.

 If you have more questions about Virginia Fair Housing law, feel free to reach out to a professional property management company or an attorney.